TN 83 (05-24)

 1. General rules for pooled trusts

 A pooled trust contains the assets of many different individuals, each held in separate trust accounts and established through the actions of individuals for separate beneficiaries.
 By analogy, the pooled trust is like a bank that holds the assets of individual account holders.
-A pooled trust is established and managed by a non-profit organization.
+A pooled trust is established and managed by a non-profit association.
 The pooled trust instruments usually consist of an overarching “master trust” and a joinder agreement that contains provisions specific to the individual beneficiary.

-Whenever you are evaluating the trust, it is important to distinguish between the master trust, which is established through the actions of the nonprofit association, and the individual trust accounts within the master trust, which are established through the actions of the individual or another person or entity for the individual, through a joinder agreement.
+Whenever you are evaluating a pooled trust, it is important to distinguish between the master trust, which is established through the actions of the nonprofit association, and the individual trust accounts within the master trust, which are established through the actions of the individual or another person or entity for the individual, through a joinder agreement.

 The resource-counting provisions of section 1613(e) of the Act do not apply to a trust containing the assets of a disabled individual that meets the following conditions: